 More platform benefits include:

-- A direct investment: Unlike other platforms, you deal directly with the project sponsor if you opt to invest that way.
+- A direct investment: Unlike other platforms, you deal directly with the sponsor if you opt to invest that way.
 This works in favor of the sponsor too, who is offered a more personal relationship with the investors using the platform.

-- A very thorough vetting process: CrowdStreet has an incredibly thorough vetting process it uses to determine legitimate projects and project sponsors.
+- A very thorough vetting process: CrowdStreet has an incredibly thorough vetting process it uses to determine legitimate projects and sponsors.
 It’s worth noting that only ~5% of submitted projects get approved for the platform.
 But, the vetting process doesn’t stop there.
 The platform also vets the investors, too — so both the investor and the sponsor can rest assured that the deals and funding are legit.

 - A culture of transparency: Investing in real estate crowdfunding deals can be intimidating, especially on this platform — where the minimum amount you’re investing is much higher than it would be on other platforms.
 CrowdStreet makes the process transparent, though, by offering documents and research on each deal.

 - The option to buy into CrowdStreet’s fund: Another benefit is the option to buy into CrowdStreet’s fund, which, as mentioned, acts much like a mutual fund in that it uses your money to buy into a wide range of real estate projects.
-This option is great for investors who aren’t comfortable with the one-on-one interaction with project sponsors — or for those who want to fund a wide range of projects without buying into each one individually.
+This option is great for investors who aren’t comfortable with the one-on-one interaction with sponsors — or for those who want to fund a wide range of projects without buying into each one individually.

 - Tons of investment options: As one of the largest real estate crowdfunding platforms, CrowdStreet offers investors a massive range of commercial real estate projects to choose from.
 There are between five to 15 private equity investment opportunities on its marketplace, including both single-asset projects and funds.

 - Easy access to project research: One very unique feature of CrowdStreet is that you get access to all of the information you need to make a decision on a project.
 For example, each investment opportunity on the website gives you a detailed video with information about the project.
 This feature gives you a very simple way to both vet the project and understand what the purpose and goal of the project is.
 You can watch these videos and understand where your money is going — and why — to ensure you’re doing your due diligence before forking over any cash.
-Plus, you also have the option to submit questions to the project sponsor, which can help you further understand the goal of the project — and decide whether the investment makes sense for you.
+Plus, you also have the option to submit questions to the sponsor, which can help you further understand the goal of the project — and decide whether the investment makes sense for you.

 - Access to a ton of resources: In addition to the easily accessible research, you’ll also get easy access to a ton of resources in the website’s research section.
 You can find instructional videos, articles, investing topics, and other resources in this section — along with access to the Quick Start Guide, which can help you navigate the platform.